Welcome To The Cancer Environment

-Attempts to destroy or remove so called cancer cells in the customary ways – surgery, chemotherapy and radiation – have dangerous repercussions, and are predictable in their ability to increase the cancer promoting potential of tissue environments.
+Destroying or removing ‘cancer cells’ in the currently accepted way – surgery, chemotherapy and radiation – has been shown to have potentially dangerous repercussions, by increasing the cancer promoting capability of surrounding tissue environments.

 “Put another way, cancer results from a breakdown of tissue organization that disrupts the normal inhibitions of proliferation that are inherent in the tissue architecture of a multicellular society of cells.”

 Alternatively, it makes sense that any approach which can effectively improve tissue environments, is likely to have the opposite effect, preventing or perhaps even reversing the spread of cancer.

 “One of the predictions of the tissue organization field theory is that carcinogenesis can potentially be reversed… Experimentally, the reversal of neoplastic behavior has been accomplished repeatedly when neoplastic cells were placed within the normal tissues from which they originated.”

 The significance of this way of understanding is heightened by the knowledge that the worsening of tissue microenvironments influence the likelihood that tumors will spread or metastasize, a circumstance which is overwhelmingly responsible for cancer mortality.